OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 Auditorium Lulli

-Chairs: Joshua Sloan (USA)Daniela Jodorkovsky (USA) Ellen Stein (USA)
+Chairs: Joshua Sloan (USA)Daniela Jodorkovsky (USA) Ellen M. Stein (USA)

 1. When to FLIP – up-front, at the end, any time, or never? – Anh Nguyen (USA)